percona/psmdb-docs/README.md

 The Percona Server for MongoDB code is [here](https://github.com/percona/percona-server-mongodb).

-This repository contains the source files for [Percona Server for MongoDB documentation](https://www.percona.com/doc/percona-server-for-mongodb/4.2/index.html).
-The documentation is written in [reStructured text markup language](https://docutils.sourceforge.io/rst.html) and is created using [Sphinx Python Documentation Generator](https://www.sphinx-doc.org/en/master/).
+This repository contains the source files for [Percona Server for MongoDB documentation](https://docs.percona.com/percona-server-for-mongodb/4.2/index.html).
+The documentation is written in [Markdown](https://www.markdownguide.org/basic-syntax/) and is created using [MkDocs](https://www.mkdocs.org/getting-started/) documentation generator.

 ## Contributing